appscode/blog/content/post/monthly-review-june-2022/index.md

 On JUN 8, 2022, AppsCode held a webinar on “Deploy TLS secured ProxySQL Cluster for KubeDB provisioned MySQL Group Replication in Kubernetes”.

 The essential contents fo this webinar:
--ProxySQL initial setup made easy with KubeDB
+- ProxySQL initial setup made easy with KubeDB
--TLS secured frontend and backend connections for ProxySQL -Load balance with ProxySQL cluster
+- TLS secured frontend and backend connections for ProxySQL
+- Load balance with ProxySQL cluster
--Failover recovery of ProxySQL cluster node
+- Failover recovery of ProxySQL cluster node
--Custom configuration in a declarative way
+- Custom configuration in a declarative way

 Link: https://blog.byte.builders/post/proxysql-webinar-2022.06.08/